Pointwise mutual information bounded by stochastic Fisher information: Proof of PMI bounds

 \section{Proof of PMI bounds}

 We begin by expressing the PMI using an arbitrary non-negative function $f(\theta)$ such that $\text{supp } f(\theta) \supseteq \text{supp } p(\theta)$.
 The PMI can be written algebraically as

 To bound the first term, we evaluate the argument of the logarithm.
-By imposing the boundary condition that $f(\theta) \rightarrow 0$ for $\theta \rightarrow \pm\infty$, we can express the quantity at a specific $x$ as bounded by the integral of its absolute derivative via the fundamental theorem of calculus
+By imposing the boundary condition that $f(\theta) \rightarrow 0$ for $\theta \rightarrow \pm\infty$, we can express the quantity at a specific $x$ as bounded by its global maximum, which in turn is strictly bounded by half the integral of its absolute derivative (the total variation) over all parameter space via the fundamental theorem of calculus:

 We now expand the derivative inside the absolute value using the product rule.
 Recognizing that probability distributions are strictly non-negative, we can factor out $\frac{p(x|\theta')}{p(x)}$.
 Utilizing the identity $\frac{\partial p(x|\theta')}{\partial \theta'} = p(x|\theta')\partial_{\theta'}\log p(x|\theta')$ and the definition of the stochastic Fisher information (SFI) $\iota(x,\theta') = (\partial_{\theta'}\log p(x|\theta'))^2$, the exact absolute variation is determined by the square root of a functional